boveus/hyrax-wiki/Using-Resque-with-Hyrax.md

-As of version 7, Sufia no longer packages a default queuing back-end.
-Sufia 7 builds its jobs using Rails' ActiveJob framework, so you are free to use the queuing system of you choice (e.g. Resque, DelayedJob, Sidekiq) to manage long-running or slow processes.
+Hyrax does not package a default queuing back-end.
+Hyrax builds its jobs using Rails' ActiveJob framework, so you are free to use the queuing system of you choice (e.g. Resque, DelayedJob, Sidekiq) to manage long-running or slow processes.
 Flexibility and choice come with a cost, though, and there's some work involved in integrating whichever queueing back-end you select.
-This page offers guidance on installing and using Resque with Resque-pool to handle background jobs in your Sufia app.
+This page offers guidance on installing and using Resque with Resque-pool to handle background jobs in your Hyrax app.

 ## Note

-You should consider [using Sidekiq with Sufia](https://github.com/projecthydra/sufia/wiki/Using-Sidekiq-with-Sufia) instead of Resque, for it is better maintained and less idiosyncratic.
+You should consider [using Sidekiq with Hyrax](https://github.com/projecthydra/hyrax/wiki/Using-Sidekiq-with-Hyrax) instead of Resque, for it is better maintained and less idiosyncratic.
 If you must use Resque, see below.

 ## Pre-Requisites: Install and Run Redis